Notes on the Use of Detail in the Mnemosyne Atlas

 From the image of a vault with astrological and mythological themes affixed to the panel, the detail – which is extracted and affixed below the picture of the entire vault – isolates the figure of the river god Eridanus.

 One of the most relevant examples of the use of details in the architecture of Mnemosyne is Panel 55, focusing on the scene of the Judgment of Paris as an example of the symbolic rise and fall of the gods on earth (“Engramma”, Panel 55).
-Manet’s Déjeuner sur l’herbe and Marcantonio Raimondi’s Judgement of Paris are both displayed in the panel in their entirety, then, they are affixed in the lower right of the plate through the use of extrapolation, which isolates the characters of interest (and their postures).
+Manet’s Déjeuner sur l’herbe and Marcantonio Raimondi’s Judgement of Paris are both displayed in the panel in their entirety.
+They are then affixed in the lower right of the plate through the use of extrapolation, which isolates the characters of interest (and their postures).
 As Warburg writes:

 Se adesso proviamo a confrontate le tre figure sdraiate del Déjeuner sur l’herbe con il sarcofago e con l’incisione italiana, l’anello di congiunzione sembra costituito dalla testa rivolta verso lo spettatore della ninfa acquatica di Marcantonio Raimondi. [...]
 Nella sinfonia a tre voci di Manet questa coscienza dello spettatore, propria dell’incisione italiana, si è chiaramente rafforzata: anche l’uomo accanto alla ninfa francese guarda fuori dal quadro con occhi rigidamente protesi (Warburg 2019, 42).